Fix NSW Cat Laws — Stop Releasing Stray Cats Back to the Street

 This practice increases feral cat populations, contributes to wildlife predation, and leaves vulnerable animals without care or a chance at rehoming.
 It also confuses the public and forces vets and rescues into impossible ethical positions.

-Thank you for your support, MyVets Irrawang and Thornton, Raymond Terrace NSW
+Thank you so much for your support, MyVets Irrawang and Thornton, Raymond Terrace NSW

 Question to the initiator